Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 4. Synthflow

-Synthflow scrapped its fixed Agency tiers in 2026.
-It now runs pay-as-you-go usage pricing (roughly $0.12/minute effective once voice, LLM, and telephony are stacked) plus a separate white-label reseller toolkit add-on at approximately $2,000/month for custom domain, branding, and sub-account management.
+Synthflow scrapped its self-serve fixed tiers in 2026.
+It now runs pay-as-you-go usage pricing (roughly $0.15-$0.24/minute once voice, LLM, and telephony are stacked), and white-label/reseller access has moved under Enterprise, with contracts reported from $30,000/year.
+A standalone "$2,000/month white-label toolkit" circulates in third-party write-ups but does not appear as a published tier on Synthflow's own pricing page, so treat it as reported rather than confirmed.
 It positions itself as a "Voice AI Operating System" with a no-code visual flow builder, and the compliance stack (SOC 2, HIPAA, GDPR) matches Trillet's coverage.
 GoHighLevel integration is officially supported.

 Where it falls short

-The white-label toolkit at ~$2,000/month is roughly 6.7x Trillet's $299/month Agency plan for comparable features, so agencies need a much larger client base before the math improves over Trillet's break-even of 4 clients.
+Getting white-label at all now means clearing the Enterprise gate (reported ~$30k/year) or, on the third-party-reported figure, roughly $2,000/month on top of usage.
+Either way the entry cost dwarfs Trillet's $299/month Agency plan, so agencies need a much larger client base before the math improves over Trillet's break-even of 4 clients.
 The visual flow builder also introduces a structural limitation: once an agent makes a decision in a flow path, it cannot backtrack or revise its approach mid-conversation, which users have described as feeling "more like a fancy IVR than an agent."
 Support complaints and persistent branding issues have been reported.

 5. Thinkrr